uzumstanley/AI-Powered-Real-Time-Fraud-Detection-System/Phase 1: Project Initiation (Week 1).md

 Week 1: Identify and list potential stakeholders.
 Week 2: Initiate contact and schedule meetings to gather requirements and feedback.
 Ongoing: Maintain regular communication to ensure alignment with stakeholder expectations.​

+3. 📜 Regulatory Compliance Review

+3.1 FCA Guidelines

+Objective: Ensure the system meets the Financial Conduct Authority's standards for fraud detection and reporting.
+Actions:
+Review FCA's Handbook, focusing on sections related to financial crime and fraud.
+Incorporate necessary features to facilitate compliance reporting.​